 A summer job or traineeship can have a significant impact on your career – sometimes even so significant that you get a permanent job right away.

-Jesse Hakala, a Nuclear Safety Specialist, and Tommi Kujala, a Project Engineer, both of whom work for Fennovoima, are excellent examples of this.
+Jesse Hakala, a Safety Culture Specialist, and Tommi Kujala, a Project Engineer, both of whom work for Fennovoima, are excellent examples of this.
 Both of them signed a permanent employment contract with Fennovoima after having gained experience from summertime jobs and having completed their theses in the Hanhikivi 1 project.

 Hakala and Kujala, who studied technology, say that the company is an interesting employer and the project is a unique, once-in-a-lifetime opportunity.

 Even though they both already had previous experience from working in a large company, the scope and scale of the Hanhikivi 1 project were a surprise.

 “It was exciting to be a part of it all,” Hakala says when reminiscing about his first summer with Fennovoima during his fifth year of studies.

 Jesse Hakala came to Oulu from Kaukonen in Kittilä, first to study mathematics and then environmental engineering at the University of Oulu.
 Before Fennovoima, the young expert had summer jobs at a steel mill in Outokumpu and Kittilä gold mine.

 Hakala was attracted by the energy industry from the very beginning of his studies.
 The summer job in the Hanhikivi 1 project only heightened his curiosity towards the nuclear industry and nuclear safety, in particular.